tobsirl/AWS-Certified-DevOps-Engineer/README.md

 ### CloudFormation Mappings

 Mappings are a set of key-value pairs that you can use to specify conditional parameter values, similar to a lookup table.
 You can match a key to a corresponding value by using the Fn::FindInMap intrinsic function in the Resources and Outputs section.

+- Templates can contain Mappings object
+- which can contain many mappings
+- which map keys to values, allowing lookup